awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

   - **Model evaluation or batch inference** with SageMaker Processing.

 - **Workflow Automation**
-  - **SageMaker Pipelines** for creating an automated pipeline from model training through deployment outside of notebooks.
+  - **SageMaker Pipelines** for creating an end-to-end automated pipeline from data preprocessing to model training to hosted model deployment.

 ## Modules

-This workshop is divided into multiple modules.
-After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next (currently this workshop is not fully compatible with SageMaker Studio).
-The next two modules, NLP and Structured Data, should be completed to show how to build a workflow from relatively simple to more complex.
+This workshop is divided into multiple modules that should be completed in order.
+After **Preliminaries**, complete the module **Creating a Notebook Environment**.
+The next two modules, NLP and Structured Data, should be completed in order to show how to build a workflow from relatively simple to more complex.

 - Preliminaries

-- Creating a Notebook Instance
+- Creating a Notebook Environment

 - Natural Language Processing (NLP) Use Case:  Sentiment Analysis

-- Structured Data Use Case:  Workflow for Boston Housing Price Predictions
+- Structured Data Use Case:  End-to-End Workflow for Boston Housing Price Predictions

 - Computer Vision Use Case:  Image Classification